What Is the Efficient Proximate Cause Doctrine and Why Does It Matter in a Pre-Existing Damage Denial?

 How Does a Court or Jury Determine the Efficient Proximate Cause of a Loss?

-Second, would the loss have occurred in the same manner and to the same extent absent the covered peril?
-If the covered event was the but-for cause of the damage sequence, that weighs strongly in favor of coverage.
+Courts often consider whether the loss would have occurred in the same manner and to the same extent without the covered event.
+If the covered peril is a substantial factor in producing the damage, this weighs in favor of coverage.

 Do Anti-Concurrent Causation Clauses in Florida Policies Override the Efficient Proximate Cause Doctrine?